VirtoCommerce/vc-module-subscription/README.md

 ## Recurring order scenario
-1. Customer adds products to cart as usual and proceeds to checkout
+1. Customer adds products to cart and proceeds to checkout
 2. Customer selects "I want this to be a recurring order" option
 3. Customer sets the recurrence parameters
 4. Customer proceeds with the checkout and submits the order